ErrorTzy/writings/notes/Phil_of_Lan/Secondary_Literature/BraunIndexicals.md

 Some believe that indexical beliefs are de re beliefs, i.e. the content of belief includes objects

-If a speaker have a indexical belief but do not have the belief that contains the proposition parsed by the indexical semantics, then it is a *prima facie* reason for rejecting the semantics.
+If a speaker have a indexical belief but do not have the belief that contains the proposition pbrary arsed by the indexical semantics, then it is a *prima facie* reason for rejecting the semantics.

 ### 4.1 Direct Reference Theories of indexicals, singular propositions and indexical belief